 “Despite previous government pledges to reduce the number of autistic people and those with a learning disability being detained in ATUs, the issue of them being so is once again in the spotlight.

 “We once again call on the Government to listen to campaigners and do more to honour previous pledges and reduce the number of people detained in ATUs, many of whom have been detained for several years.”
-Kirsty Stuart - Associate Solicitor
+Kirsty Stuart - Senior Associate Solicitor

 Assessment and treatment units: Elliot's story